kevadesu/kevadesu.github.io/index.md

 # 🐋 Pronouns
 I don't care about which pronouns you use ngl
 # 🐢 About Me
 I’m a developer living in Switzerland (and a graphic designer).
-I have 6 repos on GitHub with one of them being **dead. dead as hell.** I make content on YouTube even though it was a ***wwwhhhhiiiiiiiilllllllleee*** since I’ve uploaded.
+I have 6 repos on GitHub with one of them being **dead. dead as hell.** (This information is currently outdated).
+I make content on YouTube even though it was a ***wwwhhhhiiiiiiiilllllllleee*** since I’ve uploaded.
 I'm being on Discord all day able to respond to messages (not actually all day).
 I speak english, french and german fluently. (atleast I think so).
 My discord is ```kevadesu#9686```
 My revolt is ```@kevadesu```
 # 🔗 Links